pwenzel/wordpress-make/README.md

 Generate a Wordpress installation without clicking.
 Its special sauce is a mixture of [Composer](http://getcomposer.org) and [WP-CLI](http://wp-cli.org).

+It also provides a necesssary bootstrap files for unit testing with PHPUnit.

 ## Requirements

 * Composer should be [installed locally](http://getcomposer.org/doc/00-intro.md#system-requirements).
 This may be optional in the future.